BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/install.md

 $ chmod +x ${python_wrapper_path}
 ```

-And change the kernel start command to use this wrapper: edit the file `~/.local/share/jupyter/kernels/few2.0rc1/kernel.json` and
+And change the kernel start command to use this wrapper: edit the file `~/.local/share/jupyter/kernels/few_env/kernel.json` and
 replace the first item in the `argv` field by replacing `.../bin/python` with `.../bin/wpython`.

-Now, when connected to the [CNES Jupyter Hub](https://jupyterhub.cnes.fr/), you should have access to the `few2.0rc1` kernel and FEW
+Now, when connected to the [CNES Jupyter Hub](https://jupyterhub.cnes.fr/), you
-should work correctly in it.
+should have access to the `few_env` kernel and FEW should work correctly in it.

 ## On the CC-IN2P3 cluster with GPU support

-### Preliminary steps

 First log into the CC-IN2P3 cluster and request an interactive session on a GPU node: